The News Letter | We’re Watching the Police, but Who’s Watching the Sheriff?

 - 2018 ― During a traffic stop that turned into a high-speed chase through Summerland, Chandler French suffers a broken back as he’s body-slammed by an adrenaline-filled deputy.
 He sues for excessive force and is paid $950,000 to disappear.
 During his deposition in the case, Undersheriff Sol Linver essentially admits deputies are trained how and when to lie to the public, and that the department struggles to fairly assess the actions of its own members.

 - 2019 ― Cameron Ely, the son of Tarzan actor Ron Ely, is shot 22 times by deputies after fatally stabbing his mother.
 The deputies said they thought Cameron was armed at the time, and they claimed he threatened and lunged at them, despite multiple audio recordings to the contrary.
-The case is pending, but another major payout is highly likely.
+The case is pending.

 Deputy Jeremy Rogers was directly involved in the Ely incident ― his third fatal shooting ― and two of his earlier violent confrontations resulted in payouts totaling a whopping $5.5 million.